dylan0d/code-complexity/readme.txt

+To run this file, run docker-compose up in the Manager folder.
+Once the flask app is running, run docker-compose up in the Worker folder.
+The number of workers created is determined by the docker.yml file.
+Comment out any workers that are not required.

 This program calculates the cyclomatic complexity of the DeblurGAN repo on github.com.
 It creates a manager which clones the repo and creates a list of commit hashes.
 Any number of workers can request work from the manager, which will send